Schefflera digitata

-Schefflera digitata, commonly known as patē, seven-finger and umbrella tree, is a tree endemic to New Zealand belonging to the family Araliaceae.
-Māori names include: patē, patatē, patete, and kōtētē.
-It occurs in lowland to lower montane forests from sea level to 1200 m in the North Island, South Island, and Stewart Island, covering a latitudinal range from 34°S to 47°S. It prefers damp, shady parts of the forest and is common along stream banks and on shady forest roadsides.
-It is the only New Zealand representative of the genus Schefflera, which has 12 other species on the Pacific islands.
+Schefflera digitata, commonly known as patē, seven finger (or seven-finger), is a species of tree in the family Araliaceae.
+It is endemic to New Zealand and is widespread in the North, South, and Stewart Islands.
+It occurs in lowland to montane forests from sea level to 1200 m.
+It prefers damp, shady parts of the forest and is common along stream banks.
+It is the only New Zealand member of the genus Schefflera, which has 12 other species in Oceania.